 How long will participants stay at the shelter?

-Historically, the average amount of time it takes for TCBC to secure permanent housing for clients is 45 days or less.
+Historically, the average amount of time it takes for TCBC to help clients secure permanent housing is 30 to 40 days.

 How will shelter participants access transportation?